 “The [first] issue I’m concerned about, is that I want to make sure that we continue to provide a safe and healthy learning environment for our kids.
 And so the work that I do as a parent and volunteer on the Safe School Advisory Council has kind of given me a passion for school safety,” Singstock said.

 One important issue he seeks to address during his campaign is growing classroom sizes, which have been talked about as a major issue in the Prince William County Public School system for several years.

-“Another issue that I hear, as I talk to teachers, and I talk to parents [is] that everyone is concerned about crowding, and we have schools above 100% capacity.
-Part of that needs to be addressed by the Board of County Supervisors, because the development decisions that they make have an impact on classroom size, but on the School Board side, I think it’s a budget issue,” he said.
+“Another issue that I hear, as I talk to teachers and I talk to parents, [is] that everyone is concerned about crowding, and we have schools above 100 percent capacity.
+Part of that needs to be addressed by the Board of County Supervisors because the development decisions that they make have an impact on classroom size.
+But on the School Board side, I think it’s a budget issue,” he said.

 For him, these issues can both be addressed with good management and living within the allotted county and state education budgets.